M-Hamzaoui/Exo/README.md

 4. **Addressing Class Imbalance:**
 Alternatives:
     - Employed a weighted random sampler in the data loader to balance training batches.
     - Applied weighted binary cross-entropy (BCE) loss, assigning higher weight to the minority class (class 0).
+(I chose this approach, but both gave same result)

 5. **Training and Evaluation Protocol:**
     - Adopted a 90%-10% train-validation split from the training data.